shreyasichauhan19/310-chat-bot/README.md

 ## Words.js
 This class is responsible for holding the datastructure of the prompt words and responses for each sequence.
-It contains an order 2d list of prompts and responses and as well will hold the default responses to null prompt statements.
+It contains an order 2-D list of prompts and responses and as well will hold the default responses to null prompt statements.
+This essentialy contains two arrays - prompts and responses.
+Prompts consists of all the possible phrases that the user might enter.

 # Project Waterfall Development Plan: